 Let’s take an example from the taxi industry.

-In our view, every digitization project should start by finding the best way to serve existing customers’ needs.
-Technology just enables that in ways not done before.
-Now every company has to pay attention to the voice of every customer and every employee.
-In exchange, they choose a certain company over another.
-The automatic price calculation, online rating, interactive maps… all driven by AI.
-How did we even live without it?
+Start by finding the best way to improve customer convenience.
+Technology comes next.
+AI enables that in ways that could not be done before.
+Now, a company can pay attention to the voice of every customer.
+In exchange, customers choose a company over another.
+Automatic price calculation, online rating, interactive maps… all driven by machine learning.